 Education Providers issue digital badges to learners who have earned micro-credentials, typically through a third party.
 A digital badge is the visual representation of a credential.
 Recipients can display their digital badges on CVs, social media profiles, email signatures, websites, and digital badge backpacks like OpenBadges, Credly, Accredible and Badgr.

 The metadata contained in the digital badge verifies the learner’s mastery.
-It includes data about the learner, credential, issuing organisation, date issued, criteria to earn the credential, and a web address with supporting information.
+It includes data about the learner, credential, issuing organization, date issued, criteria to earn the credential, and a web address with supporting information.
 Importantly it is a way to verify the credential and counter the growing problem of fraudulent certificates.
-This information helps an employer understand the criteria met to earn the micro-credential as well as the authority of the organisation issuing it.
+This information helps an employer understand the criteria met to earn the micro-credential as well as the authority of the organization issuing it.

 Benefits of micro-credentials for the learner